Waleed121095/project/README.md

 # project
-This is the main repository
+This is the main repository {directory}